mertova/ReStoRunT/README.md

 Takes the first ReStoRunT sheet in the sheetfile (`g.xslx`) and applies it to the sheet `--destinationsheet` `Sheet 2`, and then writes out the result to the `--outfile o.xslx`

+### `RecursiveDiscoverReStoRunTbook.py`

+`
+RecursiveDiscoverReSto RunTbook.py --inrecording some_recording.xslx  --outbook some_book.xslx
+`

+Work is ongoing, don't use.

 ---
 ## Contributors
 ### <ins>Wolfgang Müller</ins>